lucascaro/console-commando/README.md

 ```
 npm install --save console-commando
 ```

 ## Why use this instead of [insert library here]

-This library is greatly inspired in Commander, but optimized for recursive commands.
+This library is inspired by Commander, but optimized for functional nested commands.
 I couldn't find a library that would let me easily set up simple commands as well as complicated command structures in a consistent way.

-This library aims to provide a very simple way of creating all kinds of commands, from simple commands with options, to semantic commands with several levels of recursion.
+This library aims to provide a very simple way of creating all kinds of commands, from simple CLI tools with a few options, to semantic CLIs with several levels of nesting.

 With this library you can create commands that make sense very easily.
 The following for example would be trivial to set up: